The Fed didn’t cut interest rates this month. Here are 12 key money moves to make

 2. Keep chipping away at high-interest rate debt

-One piece of advice stays the same, regardless of how high (or low) interest rates are: Prioritize eliminating your high-interest rate debt.
+One piece of advice stays the same, regardless of what the Fed does with interest rates: Prioritize eliminating your high-interest rate debt.

 If you aren’t paying off your balance in full each billing cycle, it’s likely costing you hundreds — if not thousands — of extra dollars a month.
 Many Americans might be finding themselves in this situation, as pricier essentials and higher interest rates compound to create a cycle of debt.
 Almost 2 in 5 cardholders (37 percent) have maxed out a credit card or come close since the Federal Reserve began raising interest rates in March 2022, according to Bankrate’s Credit Utilization Survey.